raymondbutcher/terraform-aws-lambda-builder/README.md

 ## Features

-* Packages are built inside the same Lambda runtime environment as your Lambda function.
+* Supports `source_dir` to automatically create Lambda packages.
+    * Handles source code changes automatically and correctly.
+    * No unexpected changes in Terraform plans.
+* Supports `LAMBDA build_mode` to run a build scripts inside Lambda.
     * Define your own build script with shell commands like `pip install`, `npm install`, etc.
+    * Runs inside Lambda using the same runtime environment as the target Lambda function.
     * No reliance on `pip`, `virtualenv`, `npm`, etc on the machine running Terraform.
     * Smaller zip files to upload because `pip install`, etc. doesn't run locally.
+* Supports `S3/FILENAME build_mode` to just get the zip functionality.
+    * For when there are no build steps but you still want the `source_dir` functionality.
+* Helps you to avoid:
-* No separate build steps required before running Terraform.
+    * Separate build steps to create packages before running Terraform.
-* No zip files committed to version control.
+    * Committing built package zip files to version control.
-* Deploy once and never see it again in Terraform plans unless the source files change.

 ## Requirements